Recognizing the signs of sepsis

 a white woman patient lies in a hospital bed, attended by a white woman nurse, as treatment for sepsis

-According to the Centers for Disease Control and Prevention (CDC), more than 1.7 million adults are diagnosed with sepsis each year in the United States.
+Sepsis is a serious reaction to an infection that is a medical emergency.
+More than 1.7 million adults are diagnosed with sepsis each year in the United States, according to the Centers for Disease Control and Prevention (CDC).
 Of those diagnosed, more than 350,000 will die from sepsis.

-While healthcare providers (HCPs) are continually making headway in earlier recognition of sepsis signs, the CDC has made a push to get more information about sepsis into the hands of HCPs and patients.
+While healthcare providers (HCPs) are continually making progress to recognize the signs of sepsis early on, the CDC has made a push to get more information about sepsis into the hands of HCPs and patients.

 “It comes down to training,” says Claudio Fernandez, DO, an emergency medicine doctor with Memorial Hospital Miramar in Florida.
 “I’m an ER doctor so I see sepsis a lot.”